Citizenship (Amendment) Act, 2019

 The Citizenship (Amendment) Act, 2019 (CAA) was passed by the Parliament of India on 11 December 2019.
-It amended the Citizenship Act, 1955 by providing an accelerated pathway to Indian citizenship for persecuted refugees of religious minorities from Islamic countries Afghanistan, Bangladesh and Pakistan who arrived in India by 2014.
-The eligible minorities were stated as Hindus, Sikhs, Buddhists, Jains, Parsis or Christians.
-The law does not grant such eligibility to Muslims from these Islamic countries.
+It amended the Citizenship Act, 1955 by providing an accelerated pathway to Indian citizenship for persecuted refugees of religious minorities from Afghanistan, Bangladesh and Pakistan who arrived in India by 2014.
+The eligible minorities were stated as Hindus, Sikhs, Buddhists, Jains, Parsis, and Christians.
+The law does not grant such eligibility to Muslims from these countries, as the Indian government argued that Muslims are unlikely to face religious persecution in Islamic countries.
 Additionally, the act excludes 58,000 Sri Lankan Tamil refugees, who have lived in India since the 1980s.
 The act was the first time that religion had been overtly used as a criterion for citizenship under Indian law, and it attracted global criticism.
 (Note: (Sharma 2019): "First, citizenship status biased towards religious identity is by no means a new idea....
-A careful study of the policies and laws related to citizenship, adopted since independence substantiate the assertion that citizenship in India has always been based on an implicit belief that India is for Hindus.")
+A careful study of the policies and laws related to citizenship, adopted since independence, substantiates the assertion that citizenship in India has always been based on an implicit belief that India is for Hindus.")
 (Note: (Jayal 2019): "While some elements of religious difference had... been covertly smuggled in earlier, this bill seeks to do so overtly.")

-The Bharatiya Janata Party (BJP), which leads the Indian government, had promised in previous election manifestos to offer Indian citizenship to members of persecuted religious minorities who had migrated from neighbouring countries.
+The Bharatiya Janata Party (BJP), which led the Indian government in 2019, had promised in previous election manifestos to offer Indian citizenship to members of persecuted religious minorities who had migrated from neighbouring Muslim-majority countries.
 Under the 2019 amendment, migrants who had entered India by 31 December 2014, and had suffered "religious persecution or fear of religious persecution" in their country of origin, were made eligible for accelerated citizenship.
-The amendment relaxed the residence requirement for naturalisation of these migrants from twelve years to six.
+The amendment lowered the residence requirement for naturalisation of these migrants from twelve years to six.
 According to Intelligence Bureau records, there will be just over 30,000 immediate beneficiaries of the act.
 (Note: According to the Indian Intelligence Bureau figures given to the Joint Parliamentary Committee, 31,313 people were granted long-term visas using the criteria mentioned in the Act.
 They included 25,447 Hindus, 5,807 Sikhs, 55 Christians, 2 Buddhists and 2 Parsis.
 They were expected to be the immediate beneficiaries of the Act.)